ArcStan3/persons-api/readme.md

   "type": "person"
 }
 ```
-Example error (if POST does not contain id):
+Example error (if POST does not contain either firstName, lastName, or email):
 ```
 {
-  "name": "missing_id",
+  "name": "HTTPError",
-  "status": 412,
+  "status": 500,
-  "message": "_id is required for puts",
-  "error": true
-}
+  "message": "",
+  "error": "please enter a firstName, lastName, and email" }
 ```